abelsj60/my-site/app/data/the-story/story-chapter-one.md

 She smiled kindly, then knocked twice on the floor between them.
 A door opened.
 She dove in and flew out with the very thing they'd sought!
 A golden lamp, etched by purple incantations.

-"The adventure mattered most," she said, before reading one aloud.
-"This'll glow purple as long..."
-But he was out.
+"The adventure matters most," she told a fast fading boy.
+Then she read one aloud.

+"By bright day and black night, through tall tale and purple light, rub me twice and release my might, if..."
+Too late.

+He was out.